WSTG - Latest

 Test with Forced Cookies

 This testing strategy is targeted at network attackers, hence it only needs to be applied to sites without full HSTS adoption (sites with full HSTS adoption are secure, since all their cookies have integrity).
-We assume to have two testing accounts on the website under test, one to act as the victim and one to act as the attacker.
+We assume to have two testing accounts on the site under test, one to act as the victim and one to act as the attacker.
 We simulate a scenario where the attacker forces in the victim’s browser all the cookies which are not freshly issued after login and do not have integrity.
-After the victim’s login, the attacker presents the forced cookies to the website to access the victim’s account: if they are enough to act on the victim’s behalf, session fixation is possible.
+After the victim’s login, the attacker presents the forced cookies to the site to access the victim’s account: if they are enough to act on the victim’s behalf, session fixation is possible.

 Here are the steps for executing this test: